pros and cons of porcelain countertops

 Are Porcelain Countertops Durable?

-Let’s take a look at how porcelain stacks against other countertop surfaces when it comes to hardness.
-Marble ranks at about 3–5 on the MOH’s hardness scale, while granite comes in at 6–7 and engineered quartz comes in around 7.
+Let’s examine how porcelain compares to other countertop surfaces in terms of hardness.
+Marble ranks about 3–5 on the MOH’s hardness scale, while granite is 6–7, and engineered quartz is around 7.

 Porcelain can have a hardness rating that is 30% higher than granite, which comes in at 7–9.
 Diamonds, the hardest substance on earth, are the only material to rank at the peak hardness of 10.